rdegges/flask-dynamo/docs/quickstart.rst

 Working with Tables
 -------------------

-Now that you've got everything setup, you can easily access your tables in one of two ways: you can either access the table directly from the ``dynamo`` global, or you can access the table in a dictionary-like format through ``dynamo.tables``.
+Now that you've got everything setup, you can easily access your tables in a dictionary-like format through ``dynamo.tables``.

 Below is an example view which creates a new user account::